Shop Brain Support

 Can changes in lifestyle help slow down memory loss during menopause?

-To help with brain fog or forgetfulness during menopause, prioritize sleep, exercise regularly, eat foods rich in antioxidants and omega-3s, and stay hydrated.
-It's also important to practice mindfulness, do puzzles and memory games, and socialize often.
-If you have questions/concerns, talk to your doctor.
+Absolutely!
+To help with brain fog or forgetfulness during menopause, prioritize good sleep, exercise regularly, and eat foods rich in antioxidants and omega-3 fatty acids.
+Stay hydrated, practice mindfulness, do puzzles and memory games, avoid alcohol, and socialize often.
+If you have any questions or concerns, don't hesitate to talk to your doctor.

 Is brain fog normal during menopause?

-Yes, brain fog is a common symptom during menopause, affecting nearly two-thirds of people in this transition due to hormonal changes impacting cognitive functions.
-Poor sleep also contributes to brain symptoms.
+Yes, brain fog is a common menopause symptom.
+Nearly two-thirds of people in this transition experience hormonal changes that impact cognitive functions.
+Poor sleep and stress also contributes to these brain symptoms.
+If you're feeling foggy, you're not alone!

 What helps with brain fog during menopause?